 I started F&F in the summer of 2014 after finishing at McGill University, and have since been travelling and exploring different parts of the world.
 I’ve lived in and visited places like Chiang Mai, London, Bali, San Francisco, Montreal, New York, Saigon, Bangkok, Vancouver and more.

 I make a living online and this allows me the freedom to travel around.
-Aside from this blog I work on several projects including the apparel brand Cute Animals Doing Drugs.
+Aside from this blog I work on several projects, solo and with friends.

 I live a minimalist lifestyle and own little more than what fits in a backpack and suitcase.
 I eat healthy and follow intermittent fasting, usually 16:8 (16 hours of fasting with an 8-hour eating window) with occasional 20+ hour fasts.